 - 1. Select Alarms or Errors/Violations using the radio button. - 2.
 Select Destination using the drop down menu. - 3.
-Select the Insertion in case of Errors/Violations. - Alarms will be inserted continuously. - Off: Turns off inserting errors. - Manual: Inserts errors in the specified counts if you touch the Error Insert icon. - Burst / sec: Inserts errors in the specified counts in one second periodic. - Burst / 10 sec: Inserts errors in the specified counts in ten second periodic. - Burst1E-02 to Burst1E-07: Inserts errors of burst length in the specified rate continuously.
+Select the ${\bf Insertion}$ in case of Errors/Violations.

-For example, Error burst length is set to 3 and Burst1E-06 is selected, the three errors will be inserted per one million blocks.
-The Error Insert icon shows only status.
+Alarms will be inserted continuously.

-- 4. Touch the Burst length field to set the errors insertion counts. - 5.
-When Insertion is set to ${\bf Manual},$ Touch the Error Insert icon.
+- Off: Turns off inserting errors. - Manual: Inserts errors in the specified counts if you touch the Error Insert icon. - Burst / sec: Inserts errors in the specified counts in one second periodic. - Burst / 10 sec: Inserts errors in the specified counts in ten second periodic. - Burst1E-02 to Burst1E-07: Inserts errors of burst length in the specified rate continuously. - For example, Error burst length is set to 3 and Burst1E-06 is selected, the three errors will be inserted per one million blocks.
+The Error Insert icon shows only status. - 4.
+Touch the Burst length field to set the errors insertion counts. - 5.
+When Insertion is set to Manual, Touch the Error Insert icon.

 Destination Description FCS Sends an Ethernet frame which has FCS error.
 Preamble Sends a preamble in which pattern is different from the normal pattern.
 PAUSE frames.
 Sends PAUSE frames.
 Wrong IP checksum Sends data which IPv4 Header checksum is wrong.
 Fragmented IP Sends IPv4 data which is fragmented.
 Wrong Layer4 checksum Sends data which checksum in TCP header or UDP header is wrong.
 BERT pattern error Inserts an error into the payload pattern.
 BERT Seq. error Inserts an error into the sequence number which is used to check the pattern sequence in BERT.
 Error symbol/block When the interface bit rate is 10 Gbps, sends data that 64/66B block format in PCS is set to incorrect pattern.
 When 1 Gbps or less, inserts TX_ER of MII Media Independent Interface).
+FEC symbol error This option appears when FEC enable on Setup screen is selected.
+Inserts a symbol error into the FEC of 25G and 100G Ethernet frame.